By putting in a little extra now, you could go some way toward making a difference in the future.

 If you’ve lost track of your super and have multiple super accounts, you may be paying multiple sets of fees.
 There is millions of dollars’ worth of unclaimed and lost super in Australia.
 Consider checking with the ATO for your lost super and consolidating your super into one account so you can keep track of it easily.

 Before making a decision, you should compare the costs, risks and benefits of your various funds.
 It’s also a good idea to consider things like fees, investment strategy, loss of insurance cover and any costs for rolling over from your other super funds as well as any investment or tax implications.

 Watch your limits

 Remember, the Government has set caps that limit the level of contributions you can make into super for each financial year before more tax applies.
-Ensure you know the current limits and how they will change from 1 July 2017, so you don’t get charged additional tax.
+Ensure you know the current limits and how they may change in the future.

 If you want to discuss strategies on how you might be able to boost your super, speak to a Commonwealth Financial Planner.

 1 Prior to 1 July 2017, this is instead called the low income superannuation contribution.